 Where to Stay in the Khao Sok National Park

-Since most accommodations offer the same package tours, choose a place with great reviews and a convenient location.
+Most accommodations around the park`s HQ offer the same package tours, therefore it`s best to choose a place with great reviews and a convenient location.

 – Malulee Khaosok Resort (calm, paradise stay – often sold out)